deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 *French EU minister Noémie Perrin said that although such concerns were well-founded, there were still grounds for optimism.*

-*"Bien sûr, nous devons être prudents, mais…<Of course we need to be cautious, but I don't think that we will learn anything if we remain stuck on one planet.
+*"Bien sûr, nous devons être prudents, mais...<Of course we need to be cautious, but I don't think that we will learn anything if we remain stuck on one planet.
 Already, contact with alien life promises to end our dependence on fossil fuels and has>"*

 Ava shifted against him.
 "Hey, Sean?"